avajs/eslint-plugin-ava/docs/rules/assertion-arguments.md

 Assertion messages are optional arguments that can be given to any assertion call to improve the error message, should the assertion fail.

+This rule also attempts to enforce passing the actual and expected values in the correct order.
+If exactly one of the first two arguments to a two-argument assertion is a static expression such as `{a: 1}`, then this rule requires that the static expression come second. (`t.regex()` and `t.notRegex()` are excluded from this check, because either their `contents` argument or their `regex` argument could plausibly be the actual or expected value.)
+Errors of this kind are fixable.

 ## Fail

 ```js